tmayrand/COMPSCI-326/README.md

 #### _Honesty Policy_
 _If you are a student currently enrolled in (and/or planning to take) this course and are looking for a quick solution, contact a TA or instructor instead.
 You are only hurting yourself by cheating, and I assure you it is not worth it.
 Moreover, using material that you did not create, and presenting it as your own is plagiarism, and is a violation of the [UMass Academic Honesty Policy](http://www.umass.edu/honesty/)._

-To view all private repositories, you can go to [this page](https://tmayrand.github.io/git).